Here’s the State of Montana traffic and injury liability laws you need. Protect your right to compensation for injuries caused by a negligent driver.

 In Montana, victims of car accidents can choose to sue the negligent driver in small claims court.
 The jurisdiction of a small claims court regarding personal injury and property damage is limited to a maximum of $7,000, exclusive of filing fees and court costs.

-For information about how to submit a small claim, see the Montana Department of Justice Guide to Small Claims Court handbook.
+For information on how to submit a small claim, see the Montana Guide to Small Claims Court handbook.